anje123/Image-Repository/README.md

  php artisan migrate
 ```
 ```
-1. Create An Account With Amazon Cloud Service  https://docs.aws.amazon.com/AmazonS3/latest/gsg/SigningUpforS3.html
+1. Creating and activating a gcloud service account will give you a JSON file for accessing Google Cloud check https://cloud.google.com/speech-to-text/docs/quickstart-gcloud for quickstart, Once you’ve met the requirement, you can quickly create a bucket check https://cloud.google.com/storage/docs/creating-buckets for more information.

-2. Fill the AWS Credentials on your env file
+2. Fill the GCS Credentials on your env file
 3. composer install
 ```